rcolomina/graph_naviagor/README.md

 # Testing

-Walker using Best First Search strategy to navigate the graph defined for testing.
+Walker using Best First Search strategy to navigate the graphs defined on testing.

+To compile the source

+`$ makefile`

+To test the code

+`$ ./main`

+The graph will be run over its notes.